GetRTI/backend/README.md

    - name - file name
    - file - the file, should be pdf, jpg or png
-   - tags - comma separated list of tags
+   - tags - comma separated list of tags (optional)

 Example response: